enai-computer/takahe/README.md

 [*]    CFFrameless
   }
   collapsed_minimized:collapsed minimized
-  note right of group : websites use the group view note right of simple_frame : pdfs and webapps use a simple frame note right of frameless : images and notes use a frameless view.
+  note left of group : websites use the group view note right of simple_frame : pdfs and webapps use a simple frame note right of frameless : images and notes use a frameless view.
 Frameless does not have a minimized state.
 ```